-Your financial well-being as a woman of color is critical in today's world.
-We're faced with unique challenges that impact our ability to build long-term wealth, in comparison to our white counterparts.
+Your financial well-being as a woman of color is critical.
+Compared to your white counterparts, you face unique challenges impacting your ability to build long-term wealth.

 And this is despite women of color getting college and graduate degrees in increasingly higher numbers.
 The number of post-secondary degrees earned by black women alone outpaces women in all other demographics.

-The unique challenges you face as a woman of color that affect your financial well-being
+The unique challenges you face as a woman of color that can affect your financial well-being

 1. A lack of financial literacy resources and services that cater to women of color

-When it comes to financial products and services, this industry is a mostly male-dominated one, and women and finances aren't always thought of first.
-Most of today's financial services don't necessarily cater to our unique needs as women partly due to stereotypes and bias.
+When it comes to financial products and services, this industry is primarily male-dominated.
+As a result, most of today's financial services don't cater to the unique needs of women.
+Needs such as investing more into retirement because women usually live longer than men.

 2. The profound effect of the gender wage gap on women of color

-But black women are typically paid just 64 cents and Hispanic women are typically paid just 57 cents compared to every dollar paid to white, non-Hispanic men.
+But black women are typically paid 64 cents, and Hispanic women are typically paid just 57 cents compared to every dollar paid to white, non-Hispanic men.

 3. The investment wage gap women of color face as a result of the gender wage gap

-African Americans already face a high poverty rate of 19.5%, and women in general typically have a higher poverty rate, especially in the case of black women and American Indian women.
-Clearly, something must change for women and finances with the investment wage gap and more.
+African Americans already face a high poverty rate of 19.5%, and women generally have a higher poverty rate, especially black women and Indian-American women.
+The financial system needs to change to support more women of color.

 4. Women of color have the majority of student loan debt in the US

 As of 2021, $929 billion of the $1.54 trillion outstanding student loan debt in the US is held by women.
-Meaning women are carrying the bulk of the US student loan crisis.
-And black women have the highest student loan debt of any racial or ethnic group.
+Women carry the bulk of the US student loan crisis.
+African American women have the highest student loan debt of any racial or ethnic group.

-Yes, we get college degrees and graduate degrees at a record pace.
-But it comes at a great financial cost.
-And again, lower earnings due to the gender wage gap have a huge impact on women's ability to pay back their student loan debt.
+Yes, education statistics show that women of color get college and graduate degrees at a record pace.
+But it comes at a tremendous financial cost.
+And again, lower earnings due to the gender wage gap significantly impact women's ability to pay back their student loan debt.

 5. Lenders specifically target women of color with higher rates of interest